cipherswami/cipherswami/README.md

 ## About Me

-Systems Developer — Low-level programming, network stacks, and performance optimization.
-Love hunting bugs and breaking stuff for knowledge.
+Low-level programming, network stacks, and DS Algo.
+Love breaking stuff and hunting bugs.
+When I'm not coding or battling the blues, you can find me bingeing sitcoms.

-Roses are red, violets are blue, unexpected '}' on line 42.
+🫠 Roses are red, violets are blue, missing ';' on line 42.

-💡 Funt fact: When I'm not coding or battling the blues, you can find me bingeing sitcoms.

 ##